IMDEANetworksWNG/UbiLocate/README.md

 ```
 bash reload.sh
 ```
 2) Configure the TX and RX router.
 Note that nss means the number of spatial stream.
-Use 1 (1x4 MIMO) or 4 (4x4 MIMO)
+Use 1 (1x4 MIMO) or 4 (4x4 MIMO).
+Channel means the 11ac channel and bw is the BW.
+For more information please take a look at [here](https://en.wikipedia.org/wiki/List_of_WLAN_channels#5_GHz_(802.11a/h/j/n/ac/ax)).
+Recommended channel and BW 157 and 80.
 ```
-bash config.sh nss
+bash config.sh nss ch bw
 ```

 These two scripts must be executed one time.
 Once you do a power cycle